Good UX (user experience) is about knowing what your reader wants and editing down to deliver that.

 Temptations to knock you off track

 When you start on this particular journey there are 2 big temptations:

 1 – You start to feel uncomfortable and defensive about what you built in the past.
 This makes it really hard to let go of your old content.

 2 – You want to gallop off at the first suggestion of progress.
 In this case the chances are that you’ll leave some real diamonds behind.

 It’s hard to do this on your own.
 It’s easier with a guide.

 Average is average is average.
 Somerset Maugham hit the nail on the head when he said, “only mediocre people are always at their best”.

 RECAP.
 Creative tension is real, it’s really common and it can be a sign that something needs to change.

 are the words I use for my business mostly focused on where I’ve been or are they actually focusing things on where I’m going?
 Am I happy with this?

 This article looks at a pricing strategy for your business.
 It’ll be of interest to you if you tried cutting your prices and got burnt or are tempted to cut your prices to drum up more business.

-There are a zillion pricing strategies and there is 1 big red hole that most businesses have fallen down at some point.
+There are too many pricing strategies and there’s 1 big red hole that most businesses have fallen down at some point.

-That’s the big red hole of cutting your price to try to keep up with or sell more than your competitor.
+That’s the big red hole of cutting your price to keep up with or sell more than your competitor.

 Fact: the price cutting strategy to generate extra sales is mostly a race to get to the bottom first.
 You’re likely competing with other businesses who are unaware of the impact of price cuts on their own margins, unaware of the self-inflicted damage being done.